-Admission to the Tremé Creole Gumbo / Congo Square Rhythms Festival is free.
-But we will have donation boxes set up at most of the park entrances.
+Admission to the Tremé Creole Gumbo Festival is free, but we will have donation boxes set up at most of the park entrances.
 If you want to help us keep our events free, please support us with the donation of your choice.
 Thank you.

-We realize that Armstrong Park is usually open to pets.
-But for the safety and comfort of our large audience, we ask that you respect your neighbors and leave your companion animals at home (except for service animals, of course).
-Thank you.
+Although Armstrong Park is usually open to pets, for the safety and comfort of the festival’s large audience, the Jazz & Heritage Foundation asks that guests respect their neighbors and leave companion animals at home (except for service animals, of course).

 Please: No audio or video recording of our performers.